nw/react-tutorial-alternative/README.md

    npm install
    npm start
 ```
 webpack middleware is installed into the server.
 It will auto compile any changes made to the client application files.
-Compression is turned off to enable faster build times.

 __All__ client code is located in `client/` folder.
 Start the server, poke around and watch your changes on localhost:3000.

-### Overview
+## Overview

 This version is an experiment with [react-jade](https://github.com/ForbesLindesay/react-jade).
 Currently it uses an experimental branch that allows for auto tag expansion into `react` components.
 It solves the issue of expanding tags that match react classes already created.
 It also does type detection and if not found in `react` namespace it will default to a div instead of throwing an error at runtime.